 The minimum requirements for entry into the UCT MPH programme are:

-While these are the minimum entry requirements, competition for the programme is highly competitive and each year we receive many more applications from eligible candidates that we can admit.
+These are the minimum entry requirements, and meeting these requirements does not guarantee admission.
+Places in the programme are limited, and admissions are competitive: each year we receive many more applications from eligible candidates that we can admit.
 Applicants may strengthen their applications by demonstrating academic excellence, strong skills in quantitative reasoning and/or critical thinking, and strong experience in public health research or practice.

 Please note that during our admissions process we place special emphasis on diversity, both in terms of geography and disciplinary backgrounds.